Sri Lankan Canadians: Dual citizenship

 Some Sri Lankan Canadians hold citizenship in both Canada and Sri Lanka.
 The Sri Lankan government encourage Sri Lankan expatriates to obtain the citizenship of their country of birth at a fee and to return to Sri Lanka at a future date.
 There is a drive to attract the educated Sri Lankan immigrants in Canada for new opportunities arising in the government sector of Sri Lanka (such as universities, research institutes etc.), which may sometime require the applicants to be Sri Lankan citizens.

-Community

-Ontario

-Sri Lankan Organizations and Associations in Canada and their role:

-There is a considerable number of Sri Lankan associations in Canada.
-The main objectives of these associations are to help the immigrants, continue their Sri Lankan traditions and to help Sri Lanka.
-Some of these associations are ethnic based but majority of the cities have associations which cater to all people having a link with Sri Lanka regardless of their ethnic or political orientation (E.g. [Tamil Cultural Association of Waterloo region [community organisation for Kitchener, Waterloo, Cambridge, Guelph, Brantford]).

-List of Sri Lankan organizations and associations in Ontario: